trusona/forgerock-node/README.md

 ## Supported Versions

-The Trusona AM Authentication node is developed against and supported on version 5.5  and 6.0 of ForgeRock AM.
+The Trusona AM Authentication node is developed against and supported on version 6.5 of ForgeRock AM.
 For older versions of ForgeRock AM, Trusona also has a [ForgeRock AM Authentication Module](https://github.com/trusona/forgerock-module).

 ## Installation